PerriAlessandro/Automated-Robot-Navigation-with-Collision-Avoidance/README.md

 ```
 where __assignment.py__  is the Python code that I implemented in order to complete the assigned task and that will be described in the following paragraphs.

-Imported libraries
+Imported Modules
 ----------------------
-The Python libraries needed are:
+The Python modules needed are:
 - [print_function](https://www.python.org/dev/peps/pep-3105/) (from __future__)
 - [time](https://docs.python.org/3/library/time.html?highlight=time#module-time)
 - [sr.robot](https://studentrobotics.org/docs/programming/sr/)